thermofisherlsms/iapi/GettingStarted.md

   1. **Tribrid IAPI Software License Argreement**
      - Stipulates the usage and rights of the IAPI

- *Documents can be obtain by emailing Rajesh Raina (rajesh.raina at thermofisher.com) or Mike Senko (mike.senko at thermofisher.com)*
+ *Documents can be obtained by emailing info.IAPI at thermofisher.com*

 ## Configuration